SatStacker3000/ModifedS2F/README.md

 }
 ```

+where:

+- x[1] and x[2] are are PlanB's original constants, and
+- x[3] to x[5] are the constants for the spline on DaysToNextHalving.

+The spline is a so called penalized spline.
+To learn more about them you can put ?pspline in the R console, after you have installed the survival package.

+These psplines are commonly used in modelling mortality rates.

 The DaysToHalving1 - DaysToHalving5 columns are created with these lines of code:

 ```
 tmp <- dat[,pspline(DaysToHalving, nterm = 4)] %>% as.matrix()